TIBHannover/Fidus-Writer-Manual/README.md

 ## What you will learn here

-The guide covers the complete workflow of a book production and publishing.
-You can manage the complete process yourself or use only the part of a workflow you need and hand over other parts to collaborators or other technical systems:
+The guide covers the workflow of a book creation and publishing on GitHub or GitLab:

  - Real-time collaborative authoring
  - Organising book content